gmierz/pupil-lib/README.md

 ## Usage

+Once you clone this library, you should run `python setup.py install` from within the directory so that you can use it in a script anywhere.

 One way is to use it is in a script with calls that resemble the `main()` function in pupil_lib.py. `yaml_path` must be defined in the `get_build_config(yaml_path=<PATH/TO/YAML>)` call.
 Or if you don't need much control, `script_run(yaml_path=<PATH/TO/YAML>)` in the same file can be used to do everything and return an PupilLibRunner object that contains the data in the field `.data_store`.